theme-next/theme-next.org/source/docs/theme-settings/sidebar/index.md

 <!-- endtab -->

 <!-- tab <code>number</code> -->
 By default NexT adds list number to TOC automatically.
-You can disable it by editing values `toc.number` to `false` in {% label primary@theme config file %}.
+You can disable it by setting `toc.number` to `false` in {% label primary@theme config file %}.

 {% code lang:yml next/_config.yml %}
 toc: